Wperricone/pyrex-front/README.md

 - Type `npm install`
 - Do not run `npm audit fix --force`
 - Then type `npm start` This runs the app in the development mode.
-- Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in your browser, or https://wperricone.github.io/pyrex-front/ to view with the Heroku back-end deployment.
-- The browser should then deploy using a local host
+- The browser should then deploy using a local host or GH pages
 - Enjoy using Pyrex Party!

 - NOTE: Make sure that you type `Control + C` in your terminal when you are done using the application.
 This ensure the server will stop running before your close your Terminal.